Lee Ryan: 2021–present: Blue 20th anniversary

 On 30 November 2021, the group confirmed they would be going on an arena tour to celebrate their 20th anniversary, it was also confirmed that Atomic Kitten would be supporting them on the tour.
 When interviewed on This Morning the group also confirmed that they were back in the studio recording, a new album is expected to follow along with the tour.

 On 11 April 2022, the group announced that their sixth studio album Heart & Soul would be released on 9 September 2022.
 On 20 May, the group unveiled the track listing for the album on their social media accounts, following with first single "Haven't Found You Yet".
-On 29 June 2022, the group released the single "Dance with Me", a cover of the 2001 112 single.
+Later that year, the group released the single "Dance with Me", a cover of the 2001 112 single.

 Personal life

-In August 2003, Ryan was arrested and charged with driving with excess alcohol in central London.
-In May 2004, Ryan was cleared of assaulting two photographers who had attempted to take photos of him leaving a nightclub, however he was convicted of criminal damage for smashing their cameras.
+Since starting his career on Blue, Ryan has been in relationships with some famous female celebrities.
+Between 2003 and 2004 he was engaged to Atomic Kitten member Liz McClarnon.
+He also been in short-lived relationships with his fellow Celebrity Big Brother contestants Casey Batchelor and Jasmine Waltz, and has also been linked to Stephanie Saunders, Emily Oldfield and Alicia Douvall.

-In August 2010, Ryan was charged with assaulting his former fiancée, but these charges were officially withdrawn.
+In 2023, Ryan revealed he was going to be a father for the fifth time with his wife Verity Paris.
+He already shares a two-year-old and a one-year-old daughter with Paris.
+He is also a father to daughter Bluebell, with ex Jessica Keevil and shares son Rayn, born in 2008, with former partner Samantha Miller.

-In May 2014, Ryan pleaded guilty to criminal damage and failing to provide a specimen after being caught driving erratically in April.
+In 2014, Ryan stated he had had a regular sexual relationship with his bandmate Duncan James during Blue's early years.
+Ryan defined himself as bisexual in an interview on Good Morning Britain in August 2019: "For people to have some kind of prejudice against these kinds of things is just ignorant".

-When discussing sexuality and dating on Good Morning Britain in August 2019, Ryan was asked if he had dated men, to which he replied, "Yeah, I think a lot of people are a lot more liberal which is great for our society.
-I mean we aren't living in the Dark Ages any more and for people to have some kind of prejudice against these kinds of things is just ignorant".
+Ryan has been diagnosed with dyslexia, attention deficit hyperactivity disorder and Asperger syndrome.